cole-h06/braid/README.md

 # Verity

 A graph-based credibility inference engine for information networks.
-Verity models sources and claims as a bipartite graph to infer the credibility of every source and claim.
+Verity models sources and claims as a bipartite graph to infer source credibility and claim support.

 ## Problem